42

 = [58, 62, 55, 75, 80, 71]

-Each step replaces a name or function call with its value. morning becomes c(58, 62, 55).
-The nested c() calls flatten into one.
-The last step is where the term replacement ends and the computer takes over: R allocates a contiguous block of memory, stores six numbers side by side, and the expression has been reduced to a value that lives in memory.
+Each step replaces a name or function call with its value. morning becomes c(58, 62, 55), the nested c() calls flatten into one, and the last step is where term replacement ends and the computer takes over: R allocates a contiguous block of memory, stores six numbers side by side, and the expression has been reduced to a value that lives in memory.
 This is term replacement, the logic at the heart of Church’s lambda calculus (Section 1.2): you have an expression, you replace each piece with its value until nothing is left to replace.
 In Chapter 1, add(3, add(5, 10)) reduced step by step until only 18 remained.
 Here, c(morning, afternoon) reduces to a six-element vector.
 Even building a data structure is a function call that reduces to a value.
 (Term replacement is one of the oldest ideas in logic and a cornerstone of computer science.
 Mathematicians were studying it decades before electronic computers existed; it turns out that “replace an expression with its value” is enough to define all of computation.)

 A few shortcuts for common patterns: